Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing

 \end{theorem}

+To this end, we make a couple of discussions to compare the regret bounds of prior works and that of \rise 's.

-\begin{remark}[Comparison with \cite{sani2012risk,vakili2016}] Compared to the instance-dependent regret lower bound established in \cite{vakili2016}, we can conclude that our dependence on $T$ is nearly optimal up to a factor of $O(\log^2(KT)\log(d))$.
-Moreover, compared to \cite{sani2012risk,vakili2016}, \risepp~ decouples the two parameters $K$ and $T$, which makes it suitable for applications with large action sets. \end{remark}
+\begin{remark}[\textbf{Comparisons with \cite{sani2012risk,vakili2016}}] In view of the instance-dependent regret lower bound established in \cite{vakili2016}, we can conclude that our dependence on $T$ is nearly optimal up to a factor of $O(\log^2(T))$ (after ignoring dependence on $d$ and $K$).
+Moreover, compared to \cite{sani2012risk,vakili2016}, \risepp~removes any polynomial dependence on parameters $K$ and $T$, which makes it suitable for applications with large action sets. \end{remark}

-\begin{remark}[Comparison with Instance-Independent Regret] We notice that the $O(d^3\log(d)\log^3(KT)+K)$ instance-dependent regret bound can potentially provide an exponential improvement in terms of the dependence on $T$ when compared with the $\tilde{O} (d T^{2/3} + d^2 + K ) $ instance-independent regret bound.
+\begin{remark}[\textbf{Comparisons with Instance-Independent Regret}] We notice that the $O(d^3\log(d)\log^3(T))$ instance-dependent regret bound can potentially provide an exponential improvement in terms of the dependence on $T$ when compared with the $\tilde{O} (d T^{2/3} ) $ instance-independent regret bound.
 Of course, there is a slightly worse dependence on $d\log(d)\,.$ This is expected as it is similar to the canonical MAB setting \citep{lattimore2020bandit}.
-But we emphasize that, by taking advantage of the linear structure, both of them decouple the dependence on $K$ and $T$. \end{remark}
+Following the regret bounds, the benefits of instance-dependent regret becomes more obvious when $T$ grows large.
+This also aligns with prior understandings in the canonical MAB settings, that instance-dependent regret upper bounds become more meaningful when $\Delta$'s are relatively large when compared to $1/T.$ Nevertheless, we emphasize that, by taking advantage of the linear structure, both of them decouple the dependence on $K$ and $T$. \end{remark}